Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: Cambridge/Aachen algorithm for DIS and Lund variables

 We have now a list of candidate jets, among which we need to find the final-state macro jet, which contains all the radiation from the original final-state quark that had a momentum $n_2^\mu$.
 Each jet momentum $p_j^\mu$ can be written as

 where $P^\mu$ is the incoming proton momentum.
 We label as final-state macro jet the one with the largest $\beta_j$ value, i.e.~the one that retains the largest fraction of the light-cone component of the original final-state quark in the Breit frame.
-This jet can easily be found by searching for the jet whose momentum $p_j^\mu$ yields the largest value of $p_j\cdot P$. \footnote{ In the runs of Sec.~\ref{sec:global-obs}, we have tagged as final-state macro jet the last pseudo-parton that becomes a candidate jet.
-We have verified that, at NLL accuracy, this leaves the definition of the event shapes $\mathcal{M}_{j,\betaobs}$ and $\mathcal{S}_{j, \betaobs}$ (see Sec.~\ref{sec:global-obs} and~\ref{sec:resummation}) unchanged, so it does not alter the results shown in Fig.~\ref{fig:global-obs}.
-We however believe that choosing this naive definition of the macro jet, instead of looking for the jet with the largest $\beta_j$, can lead to contributions which are not infrared safe beyond NLL, as the energy of the final-state macro jet develops a soft tail, due to very energetic initial-state radiation that moves the hard final-state quark to the remnant hemisphere.
-It is easy to see that this soft tail is at the most an NNLL correction for these event shapes. }
+This jet can easily be found by searching for the jet whose momentum $p_j^\mu$ yields the largest value of $p_j\cdot P$.

 After this clustering algorithm, the event contains a collection of initial-state/beam jets and one final-state macro jet.
 To calculate our event shapes we need to define the primary Lund-plane variables.
 For each initial-state/beam jet, we define the primary Lund-plane coordinates as